ddmnet/App-Deploy-Server/readme.md

 ## Special Thanks

  - [Twitter Bootstrap](http://twitter.github.com/bootstrap/) - We use Bootstrap to provide the theme and layout here.
 Simple.
 Responsive.
-Bland (because I haven't bothered to customize it yet.
+Bland, because I haven't bothered to customize it yet.
  - [jQuery](http://jquery.com/) - I'm pretty sure this gets used somewhere.
 Probably by the Bootstrap JS files for responsive.
 Although, come to think of it, I might not need it.
 Doesn't matter. jQuery is cool.
 Right?
  - [holder.js](https://github.com/imsky/holder) - This is really nice.
 Just adds a little holder image, for when you don't provide an icon for an app.
 Love it.
  - [PHP Markdown](http://michelf.com/projects/php-markdown) and [Markdown Classic](http://daringfireball.net/projects/markdown/) - Who doesn't love Markdown?
 I'm using it RIGHT NOW.